matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

   archiving...
   - unless, the reason we are archiving a single plugin is because the request is for a segment and `[General] browser_archiving_disabled_enforce` is set to 1.
+- If the period being archived includes today and there is an existing archive that was created before within the configured archive TTL time, then we do not initiate archiving.
+To learn more about archive TTLs, see below.

 **Optimizations that skip archiving**